Pharmacy Technician Career Overview

 View Curriculum details HERE!

-Failure to follow these instructions will result in points deducted from your final applicant ranking score.
+Failure to submit require documentation will result in points deducted from your final applicant ranking score.

 Tuition and Fees

-$5,500 for 20 weeks, not including, application fees, background check, uniforms, books, and additional enrollment fees.
+For the inaugural class we are waiving the tuition for the 20 week program.
+This is not including, application fees, background check, uniforms, books, and additional enrollment fees.
 Housing costs, transportation, parking, and living expenses are the responsibility of the student.

 The VUMC Pharmacy Technician Training Program office is located at the pharmacy administrative facility in Berry Hill.
 We are available to assist you Monday – Friday, 7:00 AM – 4:00pm.
 If you find that you need assistance outside of the normal operating hours, please leave a voice message or click on one of the names below to send us an e-mail at firstname.lastname@example.org .
 We are happy to assist you with any questions you may have!